Esri/arcgis-runtime-samples-android/java/open-mobile-mappackage/README.md

 ## Use case

-An .mmpk file is an archive containing the data (specifically, basemaps and features) used to display an offline map.
+A mobile map package is an archive containing the data (specifically, basemaps and features) used to display an offline map.

 ## How to use the sample